 Gorgeous purple and pink lupines in bloom are reason enough to visit New Hampshire's Franconia region each June.
-The 20th annual Fields of Lupine Festival provides added incentive for travelers, including special tours, horse-drawn wagon rides, a parade, concerts and more.
+The 21st annual Fields of Lupine Festival, expanded in 2014 to run the entire month of June, provides added incentive for travelers including special tours, wagon rides, a parade of homes, a wildflower festival, a photo contest and more.
 For information, call 603-823-5661.

 Location: Hartford, CT

 Rose Weekend has been held annually for more than a century in Hartford, Connecticut's Elizabeth Park, the nation's oldest municipal rose garden.
+Although scaled back to just Father's Day Sunday in 2014, expect to see these lavish rose gardens at their pinnacle and to enjoy a variety of garden-related activities.
 For more information, call 860-231-9443.

 During Daffodil Days at Rhode Island's Blithewold Mansion, you'll see more than 50,000 daffodils growing in gardens and along woodland paths.
 For an added treat, enjoy afternoon tea on select dates (reservations required) during the month-long event.
 For information, call 401-253-2707.